decred/dcrpool/README.md

 - The `dcrpool` executable will be installed to `$GOPATH/bin`.  `GOPATH` defaults to `$HOME/go` (or `%USERPROFILE%\go` on Windows) if unset.

+## Database

+dcrpool can run with either a [Bolt database](https://github.com/etcd-io/bbolt) or a [Postgres database](https://www.postgresql.org/).
+Bolt is used by default.
+[postgres.md](./docs/postgres.md) has more details about running with Postgres.

+When running in Bolt mode, the pool maintains a backup of the database (`backup.kv`), created on shutdown in the same directory as the database itself.
+The user interface also provides functionality for pool administrators to backup Bolt database when necessary.

 ### Example of obtaining and building from source on Ubuntu